kierun/kierun/README.md

 I am an expert in cybersecurity & information security, software engineering, and scientific research.

-As the head of Information Security and cybersecurity, I developed security policies, processes, and tooling from the ground up.
-I worked with frameworks such as NIST Cybersecurity, SOC-2, and ISO 27,001 and defined governance and policies for generative artificial intelligence.

-As a scientific researcher, I worked in applied mathematical research and have a proven track record in in game, graph, and optimisation theories, Bayesian statistics.
-I hold a doctorate in theoretical astrophysics.

-In engineering, I have a quarter of a century of experience developing successful secure high performance software applications and large scale architectures as well as deep knowledge of DevOps, some dating back to before the DevOps term was coined.
-This includes the development and administration of the largest email system in Europe, nanometre metrology of silicon wafers, and command & control of giant underwater robots.

-During my career, I have gained extensive experience in all the technical aspects of software engineering and security, from performance critical algorithm implementation through to high-level application architectures.

-I have managed teams across multiple disciplines (Developers, DevOps, and SQA) and taken projects from conception to delivery using pragmatic, evolutionary methodologies.
+During my quarter of a century career, I have gained extensive experience in all aspects of Cybersecurity and information security governance, multi-discipline team & project management, and software engineering.
+I implemented and optimised performance critical algorithms and applied them to high-level application architectures.
+I have managed teams across multiple disciplines and taken projects from conception to delivery using pragmatic, evolutionary methodologies.
+I applied modern security best practices to Cybersecurity and InfoSec governance, including generative artificial intelligence.

+I value:

+- Leaving code in a better state over letting bad code live.
+- Clarity and maintainability over information silos, and obfuscation.
+- Quality systems build on understanding and collaboration over heroic individuals and generic tools.
+- Continuous refinement over big changes.

+Notes

 - 🔭 I’m currently working on Cybersecurity & InfoSec governance and Gen AI.
-- 🌱 I’m currently learning many secret things.
+- 🌱 I’m currently learning many secret things, [rust](https://www.rust-lang.org/learn) being one of them!
 - 💬 Ask me about all things mathematical, astrophysical, engineering, or Cybersecurity/InfoSec related.
-- 📫 How to reach me: need to know…
+- 📫 How to reach me: need to know… 😉
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I play many [FromSoftware](https://www.fromsoftware.jp/ww/) games
   despite being a casual scrub…